GTA Home Inspection For Buyers

 Do I need a condo inspection?

 Yes!
-You might assume that an inspection is less necessary for a condo, but actually they have just as many potential pitfalls as a house.
+You might assume that an inspection is less necessary for a condo, but there can be many pitfalls.

 In fact, a condo has an extra level of complexity because it shares so many resources with the rest of the building.